 Right next to Exit 2 of Osu Kannon Station (Tsurumai subway line).

 2Osu shopping district

-Nagoya's largest shopping district is lined with 1,200 shops both large and small, from Nagoya-style restaurants, old-fashioned sweet stores, and multinational gourmet stores to the latest consumer electronics products and fashion.
+Nagoya’s largest shopping district is lined with 1,200 shops both large and small, selling everything from Japanese sweets and Nagoya Meshi gourmet to the latest household appliances and fashion goods.

 Varies by store